CZ-NIC/knot/doc/reference.rst

 ACL section
 ===========

-Access control list rule definition.
+Access control list rule definitions.
+The ACLs are used to match incoming connections to allow or deny requested operation (zone transfer request, DDNS update, etc.).

 ::